jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 When building a program we have certain expectations based on given inputs.
 To test these expectations we can add `assert` statements to the program or place them in tests.

-These tests help catch bugs that break previous tested behavior when introduced.
+These tests help catch bugs that break previous tested behavior when introduced, and help us answer the following questions

-We are constantly asking these questions as we test
 - What is similar?
 - What is different?

-The difference give us a clue as to what changes to make for our expectations and reality to match.
+A difference in our expectations and reality (the result of our programs) gives us a clue as to what changes to make for them to match.

 ## AssertionError with None

 ### <span style="color:red">**RED**</span>: make it fail

-let us create a file in the `tests` folder named `test_assertion_error.py` and add the following test using the python `assert` keyword to become familiar with the `AssertionError`
+We will create a new file in the `tests` folder named `test_assertion_error.py`.
+In this file, we will add the following test using the python `assert` keyword to become familiar with the `AssertionError` by intentionally triggering the exception.

 ```python
 import unittest